 Why?
 Because preschool newsletters for parents…

 - Engage.
 You can’t over-communicate with parents.
-They care deeply about what’s happening in their child’s school, because their child is the dearest thing to their heart.
+They care deeply about what’s happening in their child’s school because their child is the dearest thing to their heart.
 The more they know, the better they feel.

 - Educate.
 Parents are constantly hunting for information about their child’s development and how best to prepare for those next stages.
 By sharing child-rearing philosophies, you prepare parents for different developmental stages and demonstrate that you advocate for their well-being.
 For example, sharing that biting is an age-appropriate response for a child who can’t communicate yet will ease the mind of a parent whose toddler is doing just that.

 - Inform.
-Preschool newsletters notify parents of upcoming programs and events happening in your child care center.
+Preschool newsletters notify parents of upcoming programs and events happening in your childcare center.
 It keeps parents in the loop so they can take action and be prepared.

 - Reinforce peace of mind.
 All these elements work together to remind parents why they chose your school and that your school’s teachers contribute to their child’s success and growth.
 It’s a team effort.

-6 Topics to Include in Your Preschool Newsletter for Parents
+5 Topics to Include in Your Preschool Newsletter for Parents

-1. Time-Sensitive News
+Time-Sensitive News

 This type of content is based on current events.
 It lets parents know what’s happening in and around your school.